DavidStevensonVtex/Linux/The-Linux-Command-Line/ch15/storage-media.md

 This technique works for data DVDs as well but will not work for audio cdS, as they do not use a file system for storage.

+##### Creating an Image from a Collection of Files

+To create an ISO image file containing the contents of a diretory, we use the `genisoimage` program.

+Create an image file named _cd-rom.iso_ from ~/cd-rom-files.

+`genisoimage -o cd-rom.iso -R-J ~/cd-rom-files`

+The \-R option adds metadata for the _Rock Ridge extensions_, which allows the use of long filenames and POSIX-style file permissions.
+Likewise, the \-J option enables the _Joliet extensions_, which permit long filenames for Windows.